plosan/Fractional-Step-Method/README.md

   <img src="./md_images/ivp.svg">.
 </p>

-A problem of this kind
+A problem of this kind, in general, cannot be solved analitically.
+For engineering purposes however, approximate solutions suffice.
-In general, this problem is quite hard.
-However, for engineering purporses, it suffices to obtain an approximate solution via a numerical method.

 ## Fractional Step Method

 The Fractional Step Method is a computational procedure to solve the incompressible Navier-Stokes equations.
 Its simplicity and the fact that in general it runs fast, makes it preferrable over other similar methods.
+You can find more information [here](https://github.com/plosan/fractional_step_method/blob/master/notes/1a-FSM_slides_3b.pdf).

 ## Application: Driven Cavity